-Prephrase Scenario I: Precise Prephrase
+Scenario I: Precise Prephrase

 Scenario II: Generalized Prephrase

 The majority of the time, however, you will not be able to prephrase with that degree of specificity.
 Consider a Weaken question with a conclusion, “Thus, we should vote for the mayor’s proposal.”
-Clearly, the correct answer choice that attacks this conclusion will provide a reason that we should not vote for the mayor’s proposal…but what will that exact reason be?
+Clearly, the correct answer choice that attacks this conclusion will provide a reason that we should not vote for the mayor’s proposal.
+But what will that exact reason be?
 Chances are you won’t know the exact reason the test makers give prior to actually reading it in the correct answer choice.
 But that does not mean that prephrasing is impossible or should be skipped!

-The key in a case like this is that the “truth” of your prephrase encompasses not what the correct answer choice will say, but rather what the correct answer choice will do.
+The key in a case like this is that the “truth” of your prephrase encompasses not what the correct answer choice will say, but what it will do.
 So a good prephrase to weaken the conclusion, “Thus, we should vote for the mayor’s proposal,” would be something like, “the correct answer will give a reason why we should not vote for the mayor’s proposal.”
-Then simply process each answer choice through that filter until you find the choice that satisfies your prediction (“Does answer choice A provide a reason to not vote for the proposal?
-No. Does answer choice B provide a reason to not vote for the proposal?…etc.).
+Then simply process each answer choice through that filter until you find the choice that satisfies your prediction.
+“Does answer choice A provide a reason to not vote for the proposal?
+No. Does answer choice B provide a reason to not vote for the proposal?”…etc.